Criminal Case Procedures

 Good cause for a continuance does not ordinarily include the following:

 - Counsel for both parties agree to the continuance.

 - The case has never been continued before.

 - The case has been continued once, but on the motion of the other party.

 - Financial arrangements have not been satisfied.

-- The defendant has charges pending in another Court and desires to dispose of those charges first, or the defendant has other charges pending in this Court and wishes to consolidate them.
+- The defendant has unrelated charges pending in another Court and desires to dispose of those charges first, or the defendant has unrelated charges pending in this Court and wishes to consolidate them.

 - Counsel for the defendant and the Commonwealth need additional time to discuss a possible plea agreement.